Cris Tales: Development

-The game is being developed by the indie Colombian studio Dreams Uncorporated.
-It was officially announced at E3 2019, which was claimed as a tribute to classic JRPGs like Final Fantasy, Chrono Trigger and Persona, among other franchises.
+The game was developed by the indie Colombian studio Dreams Uncorporated.
+It was officially announced at E3 2019, which was claimed as a tribute to classic Japanese role-playing games (JRPGs) like Final Fantasy, Chrono Trigger and Persona, among other franchises.
 Its launch was scheduled for November 2020, but was postponed to early 2021, in order to bring a better product.

-In addition to the influences of the JRPGs, Cris Tales shows influences from Colombian culture and architecture.
+In addition to the influences of the aforementioned JRPGs, Cris Tales shows influences from Colombian culture and architecture.
+For its art style, the game was influenced by the works of Genndy Tartakovsky, Mary Blair, Eyvind Earle, among others; while the character designs were inspired by the 2009 animated film The Secret of Kells.

 Reception

-During its development within early release gameplays streams, Cris Tales received critical acclaim by specialized media.
+During its development within early release gameplay livestreams, Cris Tales received critical acclaim by specialized media.
 Hardcore Gamer cited it as "an unmissable, gorgeous manipulation of time" and nominated it as the Game of Show and Best RPG at E3 2019.
 Tom Marks from IGN claims that Cris Tales "looks a bit like Paper Mario with Persona 5's UI", praising the concept, the hand-drawn graphics, and the time jump-based gameplay.

 After its release, Cris Tales received "mixed or average reviews" on Metacritic, with an aggregated score of 74/100 for the PC version based on 29 reviews.
-Nintendo Life praised the premise for taking the classic JRPGs in gameplay ideas and art style, but criticized some aspects of the combat, calling it "frustrating", giving it a 8/10 for the Nintendo Switch version.
-IGN praised the cast and the art, but criticised the gameplay, citing it as "a clever time-traveling JRPG that’s held back by monotonous combat", giving it a "Good" score of 7/10 for all platforms.
-A less favorable review came from PC Gamer, which cited it as "a striking RPG that fails to deliver on its temporal premise", giving it a 57/100 for the PC version.
+Nintendo Life praised the premise for taking the classic JRPGs in gameplay ideas and art style, but criticized some aspects of the combat, calling it "frustrating".
+IGN praised the cast and the art, but criticised the gameplay, citing it as "a clever time-traveling JRPG that’s held back by monotonous combat".
+A less favorable review came from PC Gamer, which cited it as "a striking RPG that fails to deliver on its temporal premise".

-The local media rated the game a 7.5/10 and said, "Cris Tales is a game with an excellent premise, but one that has lagged behind remembering the past."
+The local media said that "Cris Tales is a game with an excellent premise, but one that has lagged behind remembering the past."